evkx/evkx.github.io/content/models/honda/prologue/Prologue_FWD/_index.md

 The Honda Prologue FWD comes equipped with one sound system option:

-- **Bose premium audio system:**: Features 12 speakers and delivers a maximum output of  watts.
+- **Bose premium audio system:** Features 12 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 5 USB-C connections as standard.